Pablo-Arevalo-Escobar/Real_Estate_Database/README.md

 # Real_Estate_Database
-MVC pattern Java Implementation of a real estate database using JavaFX for the front-end.
+Java Implementation, using the MVC pattern, of a real estate database with JavaFX for the front-end.

 ## Main Menu